ArianKrasniqi/info-krankenkasse/src/markdowns/krankenkassen/oekk.en.md

 solvencyRate: "120%"
 administrativeExpenses: "194"
 color: "#E0332B"
-description: "Die Geschichte der ÖKK reicht mehr als 100 Jahre zurück.
-Ums Jahr 1900 herum entstehen im Kanton Graubünden mehrere öffentliche Krankenkassen.
-Nach dem Zweiten Weltkrieg arbeitete die Kassen enger zusammen und gründeten 1996 eine gemeinsame Krankenversicherung.
-Der neu entstandenen Stiftung schlossen sich 2004 auch die ÖKK Winterthur und 2009 die Krankenversicherung Flachtaal an.
-Der heute Unternehmenssitz befindet sich in Landquart.
-Die Krankenkasse zählt rund 180'000 private Versicherungsnehmer und erzielte im Jahr 2016 etwa 800 Millionen Schweizer Franken an Prämieneinnahmen."
+description: "The history of ÖKK goes back more than 100 years.
+Around 1900, several public health insurance funds were set up in the canton of Graubünden.
+After the Second World War, the funds worked more closely together and founded a joint health insurance scheme in 1996.
+The newly established foundation was joined in 2004 by ÖKK Winterthur and in 2009 by health insurance company Flachtaal.
+The company's current headquarters are in Landquart.
+The health insurance company has around 180,000 private policyholders and generated around 800 million Swiss francs in premium income in 2016."
 ---

-## Basis: Die ÖKK Grundversicherung
+## Base: The ÖKK basic insurance

-###### Die ÖKK Grundversicherung trägt den Namen Basis und übernimmt alle gesetzlichen Pflichtleistungen.
-Die Besonderheit: Die Krankenkasse bietet zwei verschiedene Grundversicherungen an, die Tarife der ÖKK Kranken- und Unfallversicherungen AG und KVF Krankenversicherung AG.
-Die Leistungen unterscheiden sich nicht, allerdings die Prämienhöhe.
-Der Versicherer wählt den für Sie günstigeren Tarif aus.
+###### ÖKK basic insurance bears the name Basis and covers all statutory benefits.
+The special feature: The health insurance company offers two different basic insurance policies, the tariffs of ÖKK Kranken- und Unfallversicherungen AG and KVF Krankenversicherung AG.
+The benefits do not differ, but the premium amount does.
+The insurer selects the tariff that is more favourable for you.

-###### Sparen können Sie, wenn Sie eine höhere Franchise vereinbaren oder sich für ein alternatives Versicherungsmodell entscheiden.
-Mit dem Basis-Modell haben Sie freie Arztwahl, die alternativen Modelle schränken diese Wahlfreiheit ein.
+###### You can save if you agree on a higher deductible or opt for an alternative insurance model.
+With the basic model, you have a free choice of doctor; the alternative models restrict this freedom of choice.

-### Casamed Hausarzt: Ihr erster Ansprechpartner ist Ihr Hausarzt.
+### Casamed family doctor: Your first contact is your family doctor.

-### Casamed Select: Sie wenden sich zunächst an ein Telmed Beratungszentrum oder eine Apotheke.
+### Casamed Select: You first contact a Telmed advice centre or a pharmacy.

-### Casamed 24: Beim Telemedizin-Modell nehmen Sie zunächst Kontakt zu einer telemedizinischen Beratungsstelle auf.
+### Casamed 24: With the Telemedizin-Modell you take up first contact to a telemedical advisory board.

-### Casamed HMO: Sie wenden sich zuerst an eine Gruppenpraxis (HMO).
+### Casamed HMO: You first contact a group practice (HMO).

-###### Über den Tarif ÖKK Euroline versichert die Krankenkasse auch Grenzgänger, die in der Schweiz arbeiten, aber im benachbarten Ausland leben.
+###### Through the ÖKK Euroline tariff, the health insurance also insures cross-border commuters who work in Switzerland but live in neighbouring countries.

-## ÖKK Zusatzversicherungen
+## ÖKK supplementary insurances

-###### Im Jahr 2018 hat die ÖKK ihre Zusatzversicherung umgestaltet und bietet unter dem Namen Live Zusatzversicherungen flexible Bausteine zum Kombinieren an.
-Der erste Baustein ist die Start Zusatzversicherung mit vielen ergänzenden Leistungen.
-Wer grossen Wert auf Alternativmedizin legt oder Brillenträger ist, kann sich für die drei Tarifvarianten der Zusatzversicherung ÖKK Natur entscheiden.
-Versicherungsnehmer erhalten höhere Zuschüsse zu komplementärmedizinischen Behandlungen sowie für Brillen, Kontaktlinsen und Augen-Laserbehandlungen. ÖKK Prävention leistet Beiträge zu Impfungen, Check-ups, Ernährungsberatung und Fitness. ÖKK Eltern ist eine Zusatzversicherung für Schwangerschaft und Mutterschaft.
+###### In 2018, ÖKK redesigned its supplementary insurance and offers flexible modules for combining under the name Live Zusatzversicherungen.
+The first module is the Start supplementary insurance with many supplementary benefits.
+Those who attach great importance to alternative medicine or wear glasses can opt for the three tariff variants of the ÖKK Natur supplementary insurance.
+Policyholders receive higher subsidies for complementary medical treatments as well as for spectacles, contact lenses and laser eye treatments. ÖKK Prävention contributes to vaccinations, check-ups, nutritional advice and fitness. ÖKK Eltern is a supplementary insurance for pregnancy and maternity.

-###### Die neuen Bausteine ersetzen die bekannten Zusatzversicherungen ÖKK Optima und ÖKK Premium sowie das Versicherungspaket ÖKK Standard, welches die Leistungen von ÖKK Optima mit der Spitalversicherung Kombi Allgemein vereint.
+###### The new modules replace the well-known ÖKK Optima and ÖKK Premium supplementary insurances and the ÖKK Standard insurance package, which combines the benefits of ÖKK Optima with the Kombi Allgemein hospital insurance.

-###### Der Familientarif ÖKK Family wird für Neukunden ebenfalls nicht mehr angeboten.
-Wer ähnliche Leistungen wünscht, kann den Start-Tarif mit dem Eltern-Tarifmodell kombinieren.
+###### The ÖKK Family tariff is also no longer offered to new customers.
+If you would like similar benefits, you can combine the starter tariff with the parent tariff model.

-## Zahnversicherung ÖKK Smile
+## Dental insurance ÖKK Smile

-###### Zahnbehandlungen versichern Sie mit der Zahnversicherung ÖKK Smile.
-Die Zahnversicherung zahlt zwischen 50 und 75 Prozent der Behandlungskosten, bis zu einem maximalen Betrag von 5000 Schweizer Franken im Kalenderjahr.
+###### You can insure dental treatment with ÖKK Smile dental insurance.
+The dental insurance pays between 50 and 75 percent of the treatment costs, up to a maximum amount of 5000 Swiss francs per calendar year.

-## ÖKK Spital: Ihre individuelle Spitalzusatzversicherung
+## ÖKK Hospital: Your individual supplementary hospital insurance

-###### Im Bereich Spitalversicherung haben Sie die Auswahl aus sechs Tarifmodellen.
-Alle bieten Ihnen freie Spitalwahl in der gesamten Schweiz, Spital Global und Spital Privat Unfall auch im Ausland.
-Abhängig vom Tarif entscheiden Sie, ob Sie in der allgemeinen, halbprivaten oder privaten Spitalabteilung untergebracht werden möchten.
+###### In the area of hospital insurance, you can choose from six tariff models.
+All offer you free choice of hospital throughout Switzerland, Spital Global and Spital Privat Unfall also abroad.
+Depending on the tariff, you decide whether you would like to be accommodated in the general, semi-private or private hospital ward.

-## Vergleichen Sie die Versicherungsangebote der Schweiz
+## Compare the insurance offers in Switzerland

-###### Suchen Sie nach der richtigen Krankenkasse, empfiehlt sich ein Vergleich aller Angebote.
-Mit unserem Online-Vergleich sehen Sie, ob sich ein Wechsel lohnt.
-Wünschen Sie weitergehende Beratung zu den Leistungen und Prämien aller Schweizer Krankenkassen, können Sie sich gerne an uns wenden.
+###### If you are looking for the right health insurance company, it is advisable to compare all offers.
+With our online comparison you can see whether a change is worthwhile.
+If you would like further advice on the benefits and premiums of all Swiss health insurance companies, please feel free to contact us.